masc-ucsc/livehd/docs/FIRRTL.md

 ./lgcheck -implementation=SimpleBitOps.v --reference=[insert_path_to_orig].v
 ```

-Note: The FIRRTL->LNAST is still really being worked on and may not work right now.
+Note: The FIRRTL interface with LNAST is still really being worked on and may not work right now.
 Try to stick to LoFIRRTL Protobufs for better success...